Marr0x/Heuristieken/README.md

                       fruitfly has.
 In addition it contains methods that can make fruitfly children.

-- Best-first Search: Finds a path between fruitflies by constantly selecting "best" fruitfly child based on the following:
+- Best-first Search: Finds a path between fruitflies by constantly selecting the "best" fruitfly child based on the following:
     - Breakpoints: When there are two non-consecutive numbers.
     - Distancepoints: How far an gene is from solution genome.
     - Combinationpoints: Combines breakpoints and distancepoints.